-Campus Ministries (CM) is a student-led organization, coordinated by the University Chaplains Pastor Massiel Davila-Ferrer and Pastor Ted Deer.
+Campus Ministries (CM) is a student-led organization, coordinated by the University Chaplain Pastor Massiel Davila-Ferrer.
 Campus Ministries seeks to provide opportunities in five key areas:

 - Personal Spiritual Growth - helping the Burman Community discover and develop a vibrant, personal relationship with God.

 - Corporate Spiritual Awareness - increasing the awareness of God's presence and action in the Burman Community through corporate spiritual experiences in both small and large group gatherings.